 For this process to be successful it is fundamental that none of the activities is performed in isolation (by a single actor) .
 As many actors as possible should participate to any of the activities, specific actors’ requirement for specific activities are described later in this document.

 One Source Of Truth

 The first 3 artifacts describe requirements, the fourth is the representation in software of such requirements and the last is the final business goal.
 The Tests will represent the one point of truth about what it is turned into software and business value.
 Once the Demo is completed the User story and the Examples can be disposed and the only source of truth will be in the Tests.
 This is due to the fact that in the transformation the team will have learned a lot more about the deliverable than what it is described in the user story or the Examples.
-The tests will be updated during all phases to quickly adapt to changes and new discoveries, it is not necessary to retrofit such changes into User Stories or Examples.
+The tests will be updated during all activities to quickly adapt to changes and new discoveries, it is not necessary to retrofit such changes into User Stories or Examples.
 Tests stay forever and describe the application.

 It is imperative that the Tests are at all time visible to all the actors.
 This means for example that having them buried into source control is not an option because business people don’t use source control.